SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

     n0(PC) := 0x42
     n1(PC_PLUS_4) := n1(PC) + 4

-Note that I got used to name the Stageable instances using uppercase.
-This is to make it very explicit that the thing isn't a hardware signal, but are more like a "key" to access things.
+Note that I got used to name the NamedType instances using uppercase.
+This is to make it very explicit that the thing isn't a hardware signal, but are more like a "key/type" to access things.

 Node
 ============

-Node mostly host the valid/ready arbitration signal, and the hardware signal required for all the Stageable values going through it.
+Node mostly host the valid/ready arbitration signal, and the hardware signal required for all the NamedType values going through it.

 You can access its arbitration via :